 Draper City is fortunate to have many parks, trails, and open spaces.
-This also means that there are many residents whose property borders or abuts city-owned property, where encroachment can happen unknowingly or inadvertently.
-Encroachment is using city-owned property in a manner that’s your own – as in landscaping, installing fencing or other structures, or making other improvements to the property.
-Or, it can include using city property for discarding the stuff you don’t want on your own property – like yard waste, garbage, or other debris.
+This also means that there are many residents whose property borders or abuts City-owned property where encroachment can happen unknowingly or inadvertently.
+Encroachment is using city-owned property in a manner that’s your own — as in landscaping, installing fencing or other structures, or making other improvements to the property.
+It can also include using city property for discarding what you don’t want on your own property such as yard waste, garbage or other debris.

 City property includes trails and open space, conservation easements of various kinds, parks, and miscellaneous properties.
-You can see maps of various kinds, including interactive, at Draper City’s website here.
-Find the full City Code describing encroachment here: Section 15-1-080.
+You can see maps of various kinds here.
+Find the full City Code describing encroachment here.

 Checking Property Boundaries

 How do you know if you’re encroaching on city properties?
 Check your boundaries!
 For a quick glance to determine if your property abuts Draper City property, you can find your property and surrounding properties on the Salt Lake County parcel map.
 The most foolproof way to know where your property ends and city property begins is to have your property professionally surveyed.
 Please confirm that any of your structures, fences, landscaping, sprinkler lines, or accesses to your property are not on and don’t run through Draper City property.

 - Don’t use city property to access your yard or your private property